mako-anon/mako/README.md

     - The code is available online.

 ## Sample command to train a specific model
+The following command line arguments are for `lml/supervised_lml.py`.

 ### Comparison to supervised LML
 1. Tensor Factorization on MNIST (45 binary tasks): labeled set and *120* instances of unlabeled set per task